 - After you remove your gloves, wash your hands thoroughly with soap and warm water

-- If two metre physical distancing can’t be achieved because you want to still do the bunny-hopping routine in a herringbone, or have two people cupping closer than two metres in a rotary, then staff must wear masks
+- If two metre physical distancing can’t be achieved because you want to still do the bunny-hopping routine in a herringbone, or have two people cupping closer than two metres in a rotary, then staff should wear masks

 Communication to your team

 - Tell your team about the importance of hygiene when touching surfaces and coughing into their elbow

 - A "gloves on" rule is a good place to start, but also you should reiterate to your team that you all need to refrain from touching your faces (even when wearing gloves) and ensure thorough hand washing happens after gloves have been removed

 - Consider allocating ownership of kitchen items (knife, fork, cups etc.) or get staff to bring their own utensils

 - When doing your rostering, try and minimise how many staff are in contact with one another

 - If possible, consider having the same groups of staff working in shifts together over the four weeks to reduce the social contact points